The Perfect Everest Base Camp Packing List [2022]

 • 10% of the total trip cost for a tip for guides and porters

-You will hand over tips to your guides and porters in Lukla on the last day of your trek.
+You will give the tips to your guides and porters in Lukla on the last day of your trek.
 Instead of taking all this tip money with you, rather draw cash from the ATM in Namche Bazaar or Lukla on your way down.

 • Notebook and pen